Home equity borrowing is hot right now.

-However, there are some key differences between home equity loans and HELOCs when it comes to how you get the money, how you pay it back, and how the interest is calculated.
-Here’s what to know about how home equity loans and HELOCs work — as well as how to choose the best option for your financing needs.
+However, there are some key differences between the two when it comes to how you get the money, how you pay it back, and how the interest is calculated.
+Here’s everything you need to know about home equity loans vs. HELOCs, and how to choose the best option for your financing needs.

 What Is a Home Equity Loan?